uo-datasci-specialization/c4-pred_modeling/README.md

 Explore the structure of the data through graphics.
 Here you can utilize both traditional plots as well as methods from unsupervised learning.

 #### Modeling
-Contruct (descriptive and/or predictive) (classification and/or regression) models that address your research questions.
+Construct (descriptive and/or predictive) (classification and/or regression) models that address your research questions.
 You are encouraged to fit many different classes of models and see how they compare in terms the bias/variance tradeoff (do you have a Rashomon effect going on?).
 Also be sure to guard against overfitting through cross-validation or shrinkage/penalization (don't forget about ridge regression and the lasso).

 This will be the most extensive section and will include your results as well.